Rail disruption - 4 & 8 October 2023

-Passengers should plan their journeys before travelling, and allow for additional time where necessary as services will be busier than normal.
+Passengers should plan their journeys before travelling, and allow for additional time where necessary as trains that are running will be much busier than normal.

 Find out more